xeolabs/xeometry-guide/fittingThingsInView.md

 When the duration greater than zero, the camera will fly, otherwise it will jump straight to each new target.

-Fly camera to given position:
+Flying camera to a given position:

 ```javascript
 // Eye, look and "up" vector